iterative/dvc.org/content/docs/studio/how-it-works.md

 # How Iterative Studio Works

-[Iterative Studio](https://studio.iterative.ai/) works with the data, metrics, hyperparameters and model metadata that you add to your ML project Git repositories.
-It works very closely with your Git ecosystem.
+[Iterative Studio](https://studio.iterative.ai/) works very closely with your Git ecosystem.
+It parses the data, metrics, hyperparameters and model metadata that you add to your ML project Git repositories, and renders them on a web UI.

+Additionally, you can [track metrics from your experiments in real-time][live-metrics] by pushing the metrics directly to Iterative Studio using [DVCLive].

-This video illustrates how Iterative Studio works closely with your Git ecosystem.
+The following two videos illustrate how Iterative Studio works with data from your ML projects and experiments.

 > Note that we have renamed DVC Studio to Iterative Studio and Views to
 > Projects.

 https://www.youtube.com/watch?v=5xM5az78Lrg

+TODO: Add a video about live metrics tracking

 ## How your project data is saved